 17. Double Rock Rose

-These evergreen shrubs usually wait until late in the spring to bloom (a process that lasts for about a month) with each blossom lasting only for a day.
+These evergreen shrubs usually wait until late in the spring to bloom (a process that lasts about a month), with each blossom lasting only for a day.

-You’d enjoy their delicate pinkish and yellowish petals on your garden even in the early summer, and so, consider growing your rock rose in well-drained soil with full exposure to the sun.
+You’d enjoy their delicate pinkish and yellowish petals in your garden even in the early summer, so, consider growing your rock rose in well-drained soil with total exposure to the sun.

 Care Tip:

-Rock roses are one of the fastest-growing and easy-to-maintain shrubs as they require little to no maintenance.
-They’re able to withstand any form of neglect, including the most stringent conditions like heat, strong winds, and drought.
+Rock roses are one of the fastest-growing and easy-to-maintain shrubs, requiring little to no maintenance.
+They can withstand any neglect, including the most stringent conditions like heat, strong winds, and drought.

 18. Bloodroot

-Bloodroot plants are yet another group of the early spring bloomers with 8-12 petals that grow on the leafless stems.
+Bloodroot plants are another group of early spring bloomers with 8-12 petals growing on leafless stems.

 The flowers are usually white and beautifully protrude above this fantastic plant’s foliage.
 Their dark red colored juice (mostly concentrated on the stem) is used to make orange, pink, and red dyes.